networkoctopus/LinuxBook-Air/README.md

 ## To do

-- Add an option to the Setup app to disable all power tunings
+- Add an option to the Setup app to toggle all power tunings
-- Investigate adding a temporary Thunderbolt enable/disable control, potentially through GNOME's system status menu in the top bar.
+- Investigate adding a temporary Thunderbolt enable/disable control

 ## Disclaimer